lightoj-dev/problem-tutorials/1175/en.md

             }
         }

-        // All the fire cells have been added to the queue so that they always move to the adjacent cells first not Jane dist[source.first][source.second] = 0;
+        // All the fire cells have been added to the queue so that they always move to the adjacent cells first not, Jane dist[source.first][source.second] = 0;
         Q.push(Cell(false, source.first, source.second));